-Introduction to Reserve Requirements
+Definition of Reserve Requirements

-Federal Reserve uses a tool to regulate the flow of money in the country’s economy and influence the rate of interests by making it mandatory for banking institutions to create a reserve for ensuring that they are able to tackle future liabilities which could be as a result of sudden withdrawals, is termed as a reserve requirement.
+Federal Reserve uses a tool to regulate the flow of money in the country’s economy and influence the rate of interest by making it mandatory for banking institutions to create a reserve for ensuring that they are able to tackle future liabilities which could be a result of sudden withdrawals, is termed as a reserve requirement.

 How Does it Work?